canonical/maas/docs/ipv6.rst

 network interface can have any number of IPv6 addresses even on a single subnet, several of these address assignment mechanisms can be combined.

-MAAS relies on RAs to inform nodes about available routes on your IPv6 network, even if you have configured a default gateway in MAAS.
-So, if you want IPv6 routing outside the local network for your nodes, make sure that routes are being advertised.
+MAAS configures your nodes' default IPv6 route to use the router configured on the cluster interface, if you have one.
+If that is not what you want, or if you have multiple routers, you may still want route advertisements configured to make nodes obtain configuration over DHCPv6.
 If your router does not provide RAs, another option is to install and configure ``radvd`` somewhere on the network to advertise its route.

 Other installers and operating systems